testillano/h2agent/README.md

 #### Questions and answers

 A conversational bot is available in `./tools/questions-and-answers` directory.
 It is implemented in python using *langchain* and *OpenAI* (ChatGPT) technology.
+Also *Groq* model can be used if the proper key is detected.
 Check its [README.md](./tools/questions-and-answers/README.md) file to learn more about.

 #### Play